-From January 2021, the second nationwide Citizens' Assembly will take place in Germany.
-Preparations have already begun.
-160 people selected by lot will discuss "Germany's role in the world" over ten online sessions weekends.
+Between 13 January and 20 February 2021, the second nationwide Citizens' Assembly took place in Germany.
+169 people selected by lot discussed "Germany's role in the world" over ten online sessions weekends.
 The President of the Bundestag, Wolfgang Schäuble, has assumed patronage of the project.
 In addition to the subject matter, the aim is to test and develop a new form of citizen participation in parliament.
 The results and recommendations of the Citizens' Assembly are to be presented to the Bundestag in March 2021 for discussion during the current legislative period.

 A democracy development project